 An EndoWarrior came to me with complaints of fatigue, exhaustion, and a general lack of energy.
 Is it related to Endometriosis?
 If so, why?
 And is she the only one who has to take 2-3 naps every day?
 Let the research begin!

 Fatigue & Endo

 Fatigue is one of the many common symptoms of Endometriosis.
 But why does something growing in our bodies make us tired?
 No one is really sure.
 Some feel that it could be our body’s coping mechanism to the pain, it could be that our body’s immune system is working on overdrive to fight our inflammation, it could be from depression, or it could be due to the mental and physical stress people with Endometriosis endure.
 It could even been some deeper unforeseen medical reason that nobody has figured out yet…

 I have heard that sometimes when physicians conduct a hysterectomy where the uterus was shredded/broken down and removed through small incisions then biopsied, cancerous cells could be detected during the biopsy.
 And that the presence of those cancerous cells may remain in the abdominal cavity post-procedure, which may spread and continue to develop.
 Some women who this happened to ended up having to go through a intense radiation therapy treatment to remove the cancerous cells.

-A personal choice for every woman with Endometriosis : When have I suffered enough pain and when do I step up the treatment?
+A personal choice for every person with Endometriosis : When have I suffered enough pain and when do I step up the treatment?

-Some women prefer natural methods of controlling their Endometriosis symptoms : supplements, vitamins, diet, and essential oils.
-But these methods may not work for other women.
-I’ve gone the route of prescription narcotics, surgery, and chemical hormonal treatments.
-Other women have undergone hysterectomies.
+Some prefer natural methods of controlling their Endometriosis symptoms : supplements, vitamins, diet, and essential oils.
+But these methods may not work for everyone.
+I’ve gone the route of prescription narcotics, surgery, hormonal treatments, eastern medicine, acupuncture, altered diet, etc. Others may have undergone hysterectomies.